Mom’s Famous Texas Sheet Cake (The Ultimate Potluck Dessert)

 1. Melt 1 cup of butter in a pan over medium low heat.

 2. Once melted, in the same pan, add 1 cup of water and 4TBSP of cocoa until just mixture just starts to boil.
-Transfer to the boil of a standing mixer.
+Transfer to the bowl of a standing mixer.

 3. Add 2 cups of sugar and mix on medium for 20 seconds.